2010 UCF Knights football team: Buffalo

-In his first game as the Knights starting quarterback, Jeffrey Godfrey went 15-for-24 for 130 yards.
-Ronnie Weaver had 8 carries for 49 rushing yards, while Godfrey had 13 carries for 44 yards.
+In his first game as the Knights' starting quarterback, Jeffrey Godfrey went 15-for-24 for 130 yards.
+Ronnie Weaver had eight carries for 49 rushing yards, while Godfrey had 13 carries for 44 yards.
 Bruce Miller had a 30-yard interception return for a touchdown in the second quarter.
 DE Darius Nall earned Conference USA defensive player of the week honors with nine tackles, including three tackles for a loss, and two sacks.

-With the start Godfrey became the ninth true freshman quarterback to start for the Knights, and only the second along with Daunte Culpepper to win their first start.
+With the start, Godfrey became the ninth true freshman quarterback to start for the Knights, and only the second, after Daunte Culpepper, to win their first start.